tkreyche/I75W-Raymarine-Autopilot/README.md

 * The mid line shows the target heading.
 Raymarine calls this the "locked autopilot heading."
 Signal K calls this "steering.autopilot.target.headingMagnetic."

 __Status Indicators:__\
-Status indicators are on the bottom four rows of the display, and are the same in all modes.
+Status indicators show communications state at the bottom of the display, and are the same in all modes.
 * The lower left corner status light is steady green if it's receiving data from the Signal K server, and flashes orange if it is not.
-It uses a custom Signal K heartbeat, described later.
+It uses a custom Signal K heartbeat sginal, described later.
-* The lower right corner status light is steady green if the Tillerpilot magentic heading is updating, and flashes orange if it is not.
+* The lower right corner status light is steady green if the Tillerpilot magnetic heading is updating, and flashes orange if it is not.
 You may see it flash if the boat is stationary.
-* There is a blinking white status indicator in the center that indicates that the firmware on the board is running.
 * WIFI signal strength is shown in light blue in the left-center of the status area.
 The bars are the same height, with 0=none, 1=poor, 2=weak, 3=fair, 4=good, 5=excellent.
+* * There is a blinking white status indicator in the center that indicates that the firmware on the board is running.

 ### Hardware Overview
 The hardware is off-the-shelf and requires a Pimoroni I75W microcontroller board, a separate LED Matrix Display and a couple cables.
-Maxtrix displays are bright and commonly used for outdoor signage.
+Maxtrix displays are bright, have a wide viewing angle and commonly used for outdoor signage.
 The system is capable of fancy graphics - Pimoroni has examples...this project emulates the Tiller Pilot and mostly uses text.

 ### Controller Board
 * This project uses a [Pimoroni board](https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339) with a Hub 75 hardware interface for the LED matrix display.
 It's reliable, fast and includes a custom micropython build with the matrix drivers, wifi and Bluetooth.
 The board plugs directly into the display, eliminating a ribbon cable.